Table of Contents

 What is B2B fulfillment?

-B2B fulfillment focuses on fulfilling orders to other businesses or retailers rather than directly to consumers.
+B2B fulfillment focuses on fulfilling orders to other businesses (or retailers, department stores, boutiques, etc.), rather than directly to consumers.
 B2B orders are often bulk orders that are shipped via freight or parcel for smaller orders.
 B2B fulfillment helps other businesses stock up on product so they can resell to their customers through one or multiple channels.

 B2B fulfillment vs. B2C fulfillment: how they’re different